syndesisio/syndesis-ui/README.md

  │   └──typescript.md             * some typescript tips and resources
  │
- ├──src/                          * our source files that will be compiled to javascript
+ ├──src/                          * our source files that will be compiled to javascript │   │
- |   ├──index.html                * where we generate our index page
- |   ├──main.browser.ts           * our entry file for our browser environment
- |   ├──polyfills.ts              * our polyfills file
- |   ├──vendor.ts                 * our vendor or third-party dependencies file
- │   │
  │   ├──app/                      * our Angular 2 application
  │   │   │